trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 title: Enabling Covert Operations - 0: Dynamic Invocation
 ---

-*TLDR: The first in an irregularly updated blog series on enhancing open-source tooling through contributions to SharpSploit that enable covert, all-in-memory operations.
-First up, how to dynamically invoke unmanaged code from memory or disk while (mostly) avoiding P/Invoke and suspicious imports, as well as three modular C# implementations of convert remote injection techniques.*
+*TLDR: The first (and late) post in an irregularly updated blog series on enhancing open-source tooling through contributions to SharpSploit that enable covert, all-in-memory operations.
+Nothing in this series will be operation-ready.
+I will provide you knowledge and ingredients, but you must do the work to build operational tooling upon it.
+First up, how to dynamically invoke unmanaged code from memory or disk while (mostly) avoiding P/Invoke and suspicious imports, as well as three modular C# implementations of covert remote injection techniques.*

 # Dynamic Invocation - D/Invoke

 ## Not Actually New

-* P/Invoke Innocuous API calls to force a library to load.
-Then use GetModuleHandle & GetProcAddress.
+I would be very surprised if I am the first offensive tool developer to use this technique.
+However, since it is new to SharpSploit and I have not seen anyone discuss it before, I decided it was worth a post.

 ### A Legitimate Technique

+Nothing about this technique is inherently malicious.
+If you are experienced in writing Windows applications, then you may be surprised that I even discuss this as an offensive "technique".
+It is the standard way of using DLLs in Windows.
+The only reason this is useful offensively is because it happens to circumvent a few common detection techniques.
+And the way that it was implement in SharpSploit also makes it easier to use unmanaged code from memory.
+Which, again, is not necessarily malicious but is useful for malware writers.

 ### Delegates